 I won money from a casino in a different state than where I live.
 The casino sent me a W-2G Form.
 Do I have to file my gambling winnings in that state?

-Yes.
-You must file a W-2G return in the state in which you are a non-resident and in which the casino is located and report your gambling winnings.
-You must also claim the winnings in your home state.
+Yes, you must file a W-2G return in the state in which you are a non-resident and in which the casino is located and report your gambling winnings.

 You might be able to claim a credit in your home state if you pay taxes to another state.

-There was not sufficient funds in your checking account to cover your monthly payment.
-Learn more about IRS notice CP166 from the tax experts at H&R Block.
+Your personal information was stolen, but the IRS has verified your identity.
+Learn more about IRS notice CP01C from the tax experts at H&R Block.

 How do you report an exception if you made an IRA withdrawal for education costs?
 Learn more and get tax answers at H&R Block.